 Check for loose or non-functional keys, scratchy volume knobs, electrical gremlins and water/fall damage.
 Make sure it comes with a power supply and check that the battery compartment is not corroded.

 There are also many options to rent Pianos.

 A Baby Grand Piano rents for $150+/month.

 Renting allows you to learn on a quality instrument without a large upfront expense.

 Rental companies will also upgrade your Piano or let you try a different one as your playing progresses.

 You do not have to pay for a rental Piano to be tuned, fixed or moved.

 Pianos will stay in tune pretty well for months or even years.
-Its recommended that you have them tuned them at least twice per year as the seasons change.
-The change in temperature and humidity effects the shape and size of the Strings and the Piano, resulting in tuning issues.
-To have a professional Piano tuner come to your house and do an general inspection and tuning costs about $130.
+It's recommended that you have them tuned them at least twice per year as the season's change.
+The change in temperature and humidity affects the shape and size of the Strings and the Piano, resulting in tuning issues.
+To have a professional Piano tuner come to your house and do a general inspection and tuning costs about $130.

 The famous Honky Tonk Piano sound comes from slightly neglected out of tune Pianos in the old American Wild West.